prp0076/Dstore-Ecommerce/README.md

 - This is a simple ecommerce website built using ReactJS.
 The website has been designed to showcase various products, allowing customers to browse through them and purchase them online.

 ## Features
-This e-commerce website has the tech features:
+This e-commerce website has the tech following features:
 - Product listings
 - Product details page
 - Shopping cart